bitcoinxt/bitcoinxt/README.md

 Data Directory Compatibility
 ============================

-If using a data directory from a different BCH or BTC full node, specify -reindex on first launch (reason: UTXO database format).
+If using a data directory from a different BCH or BTC full node, specify `-reindex` on first launch (reason: UTXO database format).

-Set aside wallet.dat from Bitcoin Core or Bitcoin ABC (reason: HD wallet not yet supported).
-Also delete fee_estimates.dat from these clients.
+Set aside `wallet.dat` from Bitcoin Core or Bitcoin ABC (reason: HD wallet not yet supported).
+Also delete `fee_estimates.dat` from these clients.

-Bitcoin XT can run in BTC chain mode by specifying -uahftime=0.
+Bitcoin XT can run in BTC chain mode by specifying `-uahftime=0`.
 Please note that Bitcoin XT does not validate segwit, and the conversion notes above still apply.

 Development process